scala/docs.scala-lang/style/nested-blocks.md

     || thirdCondition
     )

-An trailing parenthesis on the following line is acceptable in this case, for aesthetic reasons.
+A trailing parenthesis on the following line is acceptable in this case, for aesthetic reasons.